 The clarity of these binoculars is good — we had no trouble picking up small details in birds 30 feet away.
-However, the clarity fades a bit towards the edges of the image.
+However, the clarity fades a bit toward the edges of what is visible.
 While this didn't prevent us from identifying any species, it did make the image feel a bit flatter.
 Because of this, looking at a bird through these bins feels a bit like looking at a nature coffee table book.
 In contrast, some other products in this price range offered a slightly more immersive image that was more akin to watching a nature documentary.

 This is where the Midas G2 8x42 UHD falls a bit further behind other competitors in the price range.
 The brightness is good but falls well short of top-notch.

 In normal lighting conditions, the Midas G2 8x42 UHD provides a bright image that allowed us to appreciate all the subtle colors of a bird's plumage.
 However, in low light conditions, those details quickly faded.
 At dawn and dusk and on particularly cloudy days, we were disappointed by dark bird silhouettes where other bins in this price range could still display an ample color palette.

 The Athlon Midas G2 8x42 UHD feels relatively good in the hand but lacks a few touches that make other models more comfortable to hold.

 The rubber coating of these binoculars feels grippy but avoids feeling overly sticky, a problem we've run into with some other models.
 The barrels are relatively comfortable to hold, depending on your hand size.
 We really wish they had thumb indents on the underside, however.
 This would have made them more ergonomic and friendlier to a wider range of hand sizes.